Pacific. Atlantic, & Indian Oceans

-Some omnivorous, but most are carnivores.
-Feed a varied meaty diet of frozen, fresh or prepared foods such as brine shrimp, mysis shrimp, krill, clams, scallop, fish flesh and similar items.
-Behavior:
+Some may be omnivorous, but most are carnivores.
+Feed a varied diet of frozen, fresh or prepared foods such as brine shrimp, mysis shrimp, krill, clams, scallop, fish flesh and similar items.
+Food should be appropriately sized for the size of the fish and fish's mouth.

 We always suggest that you do further research before adding a new pet to your tank.
 What we have provided for you are guidelines and suggestions.
 If you have any further questions or concerns, please contact our fish room at 717-299-5691 ext.
 1213 or email@example.com.